- Giving Options

 Fred Hartwick, '78, earned his JD from Hastings College of the Law in 1981.
 After practicing estate and tax planning at Wilson, Sonsini, Goodrich & Rosati in Palo Alto and Bronson, Bronson & McKinnon in San Francisco, he joined the Stanford Planned Giving Office in 1986.
 From 2001 to 2011, he managed the planned giving offices at the University of California, Berkeley and Columbia University.
 He returned to Stanford in 2011.

-Director of Planned Giving, Medical Center Development
+Philanthropic Advisor, Medical Center Development

 Carol Kersten, JD '82, earned her bachelor's degree at the University of Notre Dame in 1978 and her law degree from Stanford.
 She has been a part of the development operation for Stanford University Medical Center since 1983.
 Carol is part of the Northern California Planned Giving Council's ethics committee and served as a youth and family volunteer and vice president of Kara, a grief support nonprofit in Palo Alto.
 Carol served on the board of the American Council on Gift Annuities from 2006 to 2012.